 Is it possible for your intestines to explode if you have gas?

-Now that you’ve got your foot on the gas pedal, it is useful to know that between 7 and 10 liters of gas are processed by the intestine daily.
+Now that you’ve got your foot on the gas pedal, it is useful to know that between seven and ten liters of gas are processed by the intestine daily.
 Although most gas is reabsorbed into the blood, when your intestine can no longer accommodate what is left over, it gets pushed out of the intestine via contractions.
 The result: you'll pass the gas, fart, cut the cheese, let one rip, break wind, blow bad mud, have SBDs (silent, but deadly, farts), etc.

 If you are experiencing recurrent or chronic gas sensations that resemble near-explosions, you may want to speak with a health care provider.
 For more information, you can check out the related questions.

 Now, that was a relief!Alice!